Coconut lorikeet: Description

-The coconut lorikeet measures 25–30 cm in length and weighs around 109–137 g.
-The bill is orange-red, and the head dark blue fading to brown at the neck.
-It has a yellow collar and green upperparts.
-The breast is red with blue-black barring, and the belly is green with yellow barring.
+Coconut lorikeets typically measure around 25–30 cm in length and weigh around 109–137 g, but much variation exists between subspecies.
+The bill is orange-red, and the head clear blue fading to brown at the neck.
+It has a more or less extensive yellow collar and green upperparts.
+The breast is red, in some subspecies with more or less pronounced blue-black barring, and the belly is usually yellowish-green but in some populations its it lighter yellowish or very dark and bluish.
 The tail is green above and barred in green and yellow below.

-The male's iris is bright red, while in the female it is orange-red.
+The male's iris is bright red, while in the female it is orange-red, but the difference is slight and somewhat dependent on the bird's general health, and thus unreliable except for sexing mated pairs; otherwise the sexes look all alike.
+Young birds differ from adults by the lack of bright neck, breast, and belly coloration, and by being duller and smaller overall.